All Episodes

 I don't think that's happened since Clinton was there, but you may be more informed than I. What's the other thing?

-You know.
+You know?

-But anyway, so here's the here's the real question.
+But anyway, so here's the real question.

 We do win elections.

-I uh I agree with you on this one.
+I agree with you on this one.

-The Republicans do want to listen to Democrats tell them how to win elections.
+The Republicans do want to listen to Democrats, tell them how to win elections.

-It I'm telling you, it baffles me like I can't believe.
+I'm telling you, it baffles me like I can't believe.

-Here are the reasons.
+But look, very quickly, here are the reasons.

 Money.

-Um the big money Republicans want the cheap labor.
+The big-money Republicans want the cheap labor.

 So this is what it takes to make sure there's an endless supply.